• Skip to primary navigation

 A hand pours pumpkin spice syrup into a clear glass coffee mug.

-Add the pumpkin spice syrup.
+Add the pumpkin spice syrup to a mug.

 A hand pours espresso into a clear coffee mug.